 The famous sea bath has been around for over 110 years but didn’t become a sea bath until 1965 and became heated in 1978.

-Today, you’ll find a 25m long saltwater pool with changing facilities, a children’s pool, sauna, diving tower, and more!
-An adult single ticket costs 90 NOK in summer and 80 NOK in winter.
-You can learn more here.
+Today, you’ll find an 82ft (25m) long saltwater pool with changing facilities, a children’s pool, a sauna, a diving tower, and more!
+An adult single ticket costs 95 NOK in the summer and 85 NOK in the winter.

 In 1991, one of Bergen’s biggest traditions started and it takes place during the dark, winter months!
-In the center of the city (Torgallmenningen), you can find Pepperkakebyen, the world’s largest gingerbread town.
+It used to take place in the center of the city (Torgallmenningen), but now you can find Pepperkakebyen, the world’s largest gingerbread town at KODE (address below).

 Since it started, young children and local businesses are involved in its annual construction and people come from all over the world to visit it.